If you live in North America or Europe, chances are your home has a carpet in it.

 - A pair of gloves

-- If you’ve spilled stuff like spaghetti or meatballs, use the spatula to pick up as much as you can.
+- If you’ve spilled spaghetti or meatballs, use the spatula to pick up as much as possible.

-- Avoid rubbing fresh stains because this will only spread it to a larger area instead use a blotting technique – place the towel (soaked in warm water) on the surface and gently apply pressure with your hands and let the towel do the work for you.
+- Avoid rubbing fresh stains because this will only spread to a larger area.
+Instead, use a blotting technique – place the towel (soaked in warm water) on the surface, gently apply pressure with your hands, and let the towel do the work.

-- The basic homemade cleaning agent consists of a quarter of dishwashing liquid to a cup of water, you can place this mixture in a spray bottle if you want to be really ready.
+- This basic homemade cleaning agent consists of a quarter of dishwashing liquid to a cup of water; you can place this mixture in a spray bottle if you want to be ready.

-- Pour or spray dishwashing liquid/water mixture on the affected area, then let it sit for around 5 minutes to allow the cleaning mixture to do its work then rinse with clean water.
+- Pour or spray the dishwashing liquid/water mixture on the affected area, let it sit for around 5 minutes to allow the cleaning mixture to work, then rinse with clean water.

-- Place a few pieces of clean terry cloth or microfiber towels over the soaked area then place a heavy object on top of it like a pile of books to absorb excess moisture.
+- Place a few pieces of clean terry cloth or microfiber towels over the wet area, then place a heavy object on top of it, like a pile of books, to absorb excess moisture.
 (Preferably use white towels)

-- Check the area if there are still stains left.
-If there are repeat steps 4 and 5 until the stain is gone.
+- Check to see if there are still stains left.
+Repeat steps 4 and 5 if visible blemishes are remaining.

-- If you were able to remove the stain then use a vacuum cleaner fluff the carpet and bring back the texture.
+- If you could remove the stain, use a vacuum cleaner to fluff the carpet and bring back the texture.

 Sometimes, there are stains that we might have overlooked that may have dried out.

 These always happen after parties or if your pet pees somewhere without you knowing.